ltfschoen/Apollo-bot/README.md

         * User-friendly technology integrated into Facebook to allow two-way voice interaction across all devices
         * Complete solution ready to use and ready to scale
     * [ ] - Sustainability
-        * [ ] - Organised using open source Scrum Project Management (issues track usng backlog, ready, in progress, done status) using Waffle.io and linked with GitHub repository accessible to the team and other contributors
+        * [ ] - Organised using open source Scrum Project Management (issues track using backlog, ready, in progress, done status) using Waffle.io and linked with GitHub repository accessible to the team and other contributors
             * https://waffle.io/ltfschoen/Apollo-bot
         * [ ] - Users may create and customise their own custom Wit.ai Flow code and generate new server-side action functions
         * [ ] - Landing page with .co domain name with hosting and email to register users prior to Facebook app approval